England Enters Lockdown That Could Run Until March - UrduPoint

 England Enters Lockdown That Could Run Until March

-Surging numbers of positive cases, and fears the a new variant of the virus is running out of control, prompted tougher action, which includes shutting schools, and a ban on leaving home except for essential shopping, medical reasons or exercise.
+Surging numbers of positive cases, and fears the variant form of the virus is running out of control, prompted tougher action, including the closure of schools.

-A total of 58,784 people tested positive in the UK on Monday, with cases in the last seven days up 50 percent on the previous week.
+The public has been ordered to stay at home and work remotely, if possible, and only to go out for essential shopping, medical reasons or to exercise.

-Overall, Britain has been among the worst hit in the world by the outbreak, with some 2.7 million cases and more than 75,000 deaths.
+Justifying the measures, British Prime Minister Boris Johnson said that more than one million people in England -- or two percent of the population -- now had the virus.

-Cabinet Office minister Michael Gove told Sky news on Tuesday he could not say precisely when the lockdown would be lifted, warning of "very, very difficult weeks" ahead.
+Nearly 1,000 vaccination sites will be operational by end of this week.

-The measures will be reviewed from February 15, he said, but the government cannot "predict with certainty" whether they will be lifted then.
+England's chief medical officer, Chris Whitty, said the timetable for the vaccination drive -- Britain's biggest -- was "realistic, but not easy".

-"I think it is right to say that as we enter March, we should be able to lift some of these restrictions but not necessarily all," he added.
+Whitty hoped it would be possible to reach next winter without reimposing restrictions but added: "We just need to be aware of the fact this is not a problem that just disappears." - 'No way around it' - Overall, Britain has been among the worst hit in the world by the outbreak, with nearly 2.8 million cases and more than 76,000 deaths.
+Another 830 deaths were recorded on Tuesday.

-The measures began in England on Tuesday morning and will become law after a vote in parliament on Wednesday morning.
+The tough new lockdown measures began in England on Tuesday morning and will become law after a vote in parliament on Wednesday.

 Scotland's lockdown will last at least until the end of this month, while Wales and Northern Ireland have also toughened existing restrictions.